 Detection by a Fixed Detection System

-The correlation applied in the development of the tables in Attachment 8 to Appendix F that is used in the detection time analysis is a well-established handbook correlation (Chapter 11 in Reference ).
+The correlation applied in the development of the tables in Attachment 8 to Appendix F that is used in the detection time analysis is a well-established handbook correlation referred to as the method of Alpert (Chapter 11 in Reference 11).
 For further information, the reader is referred to pertinent parts of the next subsection, which discusses the basis for the tables and plots in Attachment 8 to Appendix F.

 Detection by General Plant Personnel